Snake Plant aka Mother-In-Law’s Tongue aka Bedroom Plant

 Snake Plant (Sansevieria trifasciata, laurentii), AKA Mother-in-Law’s Tongue or Bedroom Plant

-Called Mother-in-Law’s Tongue (for its sharply pointed leaves), Sansevieria is especially good at clearing formaldehyde out of indoor air.
+Called Mother-in-Law’s Tongue (for its sharply pointed leaves), Sansevieria is especially good at clearing formaldehyde out of indoor air. [ see NASA study].
 Formaldehyde is a known human carcinogen often found in the glue used in carpet backing and wood furniture, among other places.
 This is a special plant that differs from most houseplants in that it produces oxygen and removes carbon dioxide at night.
 Keep this one in your bedroom.

 If you need to bring a housewarming gift, choose a Snake plant for the busy person or college student.
 This plant survives without a second look.
 The snake plant offers a pleasing vertical contrast when grouped with other plants in a sunroom or atrium display.

-Semi-sun to semi-shade to shade.
+- Semi-sun to semi-shade to shade.

-If the plant blooms, remove the flowers; they secrete a sticky substance.
+- If the plant blooms, remove the flowers; they secrete a sticky substance.

-Water sparingly and let the soil dry between waterings.
-The snake plant might suffer root rot if overwatered.
+- Water sparingly and let the soil dry between waterings.
+The snake plant might suffer root rot if over-watered.
 Feed a dilute liquid fertilizer once a month or whenever the rent or mortgage payment is due.

 - If you opt for hydroculture, the Snake plant can go years without repotting.
+Pretty low-maintenance!